MD-IKRAM169/MADE-23158587/project/project-plan.md

 2. How has the mean sea level pressure changed globally over time?

-3. How do CO2 emissions and the increasing temperature make an impact on sea level pressure?
+3. How do CO2 emissions and the increasing population make an impact on sea level pressure?

 ## Description